rrenla/livelesson-git/README.md

 - each person can work on their own branch independently
 - feature branches won't show conflicts until one of them is merged first
 - in settings you can set up branch protection roles to prevent direct changes

+## Git workflows
+- adding a collaborator
+- branching workflow
+- git flow: a special type of branching workflow